ibiscp/Vehicle-Detection-and-Tracking/README.md

 <p align="center"><img src="output_images/binnedcolor.png"/></p>

 ### Scaled Features
-After extracting all the features, they are grouped in one single vector to train the classifier.
-However there is one more step to be done, these features have different values and it needs to be normalized.
+After extracting all the features, they are grouped in one single vector to train the classifier, however there is one more step to be done, these features have different values and it needs to be normalized.

-Bellow is presented a comparision between raw and normalized features for 5 different images:
+Bellow is presented a comparision between raw and normalized features for five different images:

 <p align="center"><img src="output_images/scaled_feature_1.png"/></p>
 <p align="center"><img src="output_images/scaled_feature_2.png"/></p>